jpfeiffer16/Synacle/README.md

 ## VMs

-There are two vms.
-One in witten JS and one in C#.
-Right now the JS vm is the primary used for testing as it was the first and is the most feature rich (debugging etc).
+There are three vms.
+One in witten JS, one in C# and another in C. Right now the JS vm is the primary used for testing as it was the first and is the most feature rich (debugging etc).

 ## Assembler